Scoring scholarships for sports medicine can help future healthcare practitioners afford at least four years of higher education.

 Deadline: January 20th

-Initiated in 1989, the American College of Sports Medicine (ACSM) Foundation’s Doctoral Research Grant Program awards $5,000 to support full-time Ph.D. student members who are conducting experiments relevant to sport and exercise science.
-Funding can cover research supplies and equipment needs for research in any nation, including the U.S. Suitable applicants should submit a grant proposal with an abstract, budget, hypothesis, and IRB approval if necessary.
+The American College of Sports Medicine Foundation’s Doctoral Research Grant Program awards $5,000.
+It supports full-time Ph.D. student members who are conducting experiments relevant to sport and exercise science.
+Funding can cover research supplies and equipment needs for research in any nation, including the U.S. Suitable applicants should submit a grant proposal with an:

 Contact